 The quality of management is an important factor supporting a company's credit strength.
 Assessing the execution of business plans over time can be helpful in assessing management's business strategies, policies and philosophies and in evaluating management performance relative to the performance of competitors and our projections.
-A record of consistency provides insight into management's likely future performance in stressed situations and can be an indicator of management's tendency to depart significantly from its stated plans and guidelines.
+Management's track record of adhering to stated plans, commitments and guidelines provides insight into management's likely future performance, including in stressed situations.